pinkzinnia/machi-koro/README.md

   # machi-koro
 program for card game
 Hi
 My changes are for experiment only!!!!!!
 Do not go to production!!!!!!!
 Absolutely not!!!!!!!!!!!!
+Blah blah blah!!!